HybridAvenger/AbyssalSkies/README.md

 ## Introduction

-Abyssal Skies is a curated Wabbajack modlist for Skyrim AE, built around atmospheric visuals, enhanced gameplay, and a carefully tuned load order.
-Whether you prefer the raw beauty of a custom ENB or a more performance-conscious color space setup, Abyssal Skies offers two distinct profiles to suit your preference.
+Abyssal Skies is a curated Wabbajack modlist for Skyrim Anniversary Edition focused on overhauling visuals, gameplay systems, and the world without straying too far from the vanilla experience.

+Cities and towns have been significantly expanded using a full suite of JK's overhauls alongside City of the North, Spaghetti's Cities, and Whiterun Reimagined.
+New lands including Falskaar, Wyrmstooth, and Wheels of Lull add hours of additional content to explore.
+Combat is enhanced with True Directional Movement, SCAR, and EldenSkyrim, while magic and perks are overhauled via Mysticism, Vokrii, Ordinator, and Path of Sorcery.
+Survival is handled by SunHelm and Campfire, and the Experience mod gives levelling a more deliberate pace.

+A cast of hand-picked followers — including Inigo, Lucien, Auri, and Xelzaz — round out the world, alongside a large selection of new armour sets and weapons to discover.

-This modlist does not require you to manually install or configure any mods.
-Everything is handled through Wabbajack and Mod Organizer 2.
+Whether you prefer a full ENB or a performance-friendly colour space setup, Abyssal Skies ships with two profiles to suit your system.
+Everything is handled through Wabbajack and Mod Organizer 2 — no manual installation required.

 ---